ArnaudDerosin/ArnaudDerosin/README.md

   <a href="http://twitter.com/ArnaudDerosin/"><img src="https://img.shields.io/badge/𝕏-black?style=for-the-badge&logoColor=white&color=000000"/></a>

 <!-- Introduction -->
 I’m passionate about translating project visions and objectives into reality, always willing to use my skills to solve problems in the engineering world.
-Highly detail-oriented, I pay close attention the navigation flow and to every pixel to create the best user experience and a seamless sense of immersion.
+Highly detail-oriented, I pay close attention to every pixel and maintain a user-centered perspective when designing and developing new features, allowing me to create an immersive and cohesive user experience.
 Inspired by home decor, calligraphy, art, and nature, I draw on these elements to craft engaging and refined user interface designs.

 I am always open to collaborating on projects and innovative/disruptive ideas.
 Feel free to connect with me.<br />